-Financial advisor websites serve several marketing functions:
+Financial advisor websites serve several electronic marketing roles:

-- Deliver information about firms and professionals
+- Delivery of information about firms and professionals

-Many advisors measure the productivity of their websites based on the numbers of advisor-seekers who contact them.
+A high percentage of financial advisors measure the productivity of their websites based on the number of investors who contact them to schedule interviews (advisor-seekers).
 This makes sense because they represent the best opportunity for producing short-term revenue.
 Therefore, they pay more attention to the advisor-seekers than they do to the information-seekers.

 - How many investors visited an advisor’s website?

-- How many investors registered to download an eBook?
+- How many investors downloaded an eBook?

 - How many investors filled out a landing page?